PhD in Higher Education

 The PhD in Higher Education is being suspended for the 2018-19 academic year.
 The year will allow faculty to make changes based on student and alumni feedback.
 The new PhD curriculum will be more flexible, aligned with our social justice mission, and better equipped to prepare graduates.
 We plan on launching the new curriculum in time for the Fall 2019 entering class.

-The Ph.D. degree program in Higher Education draws upon a rich, interdisciplinary theoretical and research base to illuminate thought and practice in postsecondary education in the United States.
+The PhD in Higher Education program draws upon a rich, interdisciplinary theoretical and research base to illuminate thought and practice in postsecondary education in the United States.
 Students gain holistic and critical perspectives on college and university policies and practices.
 More specifically, students examine the roots of scientific inquiry and its bearing on research in the field of education.
 In addition to research-based coursework, a focused dissertation research project that advances knowledge in the field of higher education is required.

-- The Ph.D. program's focus on socially just, critical, reflective and ethical professional practice prepares students for careers as leaders in higher education.
+- Focus on socially just, critical, reflective, and ethical professional practice prepares students for careers as leaders in higher education.

-The Higher Education Program Distinguished Alumnus/a Award is given for outstanding contributions through scholarship and service to the larger higher education profession.
-It is presented annually at the Loyola School of Education's reception at either the ACPA or NASPA national meeting.
+The Higher Education program Terry E. Williams Distinguished Alumnus/a Award is given for outstanding contributions through scholarship and service to the larger higher education profession.
+It is presented annually at the Loyola School of Education's alumni reception in the fall.